devBySol/IDSP2_BeepBlog/_posts/AboutUs.md

 #### Denis Liu - Full-stack Developer

 Hi, I am Denis, and I am one of the full-stack developers for Beep.
 I am passionate about creating apps that solve real problems.
-I’m all about diving into challenges, experimenting with new tech, and finding the best solutions to make things work.
+I'm all about diving into challenges, experimenting with new tech, and finding the best solutions to make things work.

 ---